Imagine the museum of tomorrow: defining values, designing experiences

 The role of cultural organizations is being redefined in our current societies.
 France Muséums invites experts and leaders from the cultural sector to a day of discussion at the Expo 2020 Dubai: Les Rencontres by France Muséums.
 This time of exchange will be an opportunity for France Muséums to propose inspiring visions about the museum of tomorrow and its role in the contemporary world.

-During the Expo 2020 Dubaï and as part of the Creative Fortnight organized by the French Pavilion, France Muséums sets up a day of exchange on Saturday, January 15, 2022, dedicated to the ‘Museum of Tomorrow’.
+During the Expo 2020 Dubaï and as part of the Creative Fortnight organized by the France Pavilion, France Muséums sets up a day of exchange on Saturday, January 15, 2022, dedicated to the ‘Museum of Tomorrow’.
 Echoing the themes of the World Expo – ‘Connecting Minds and Creating the Future’ through sustainability, mobility and opportunity – this day aims to consider the future of museums, the values they defend and their roles facing the major challenges of the 21st century and those to come.

 The highlight of the day is a symposium bringing together renowned and influential figures and experts from the international cultural sector, to offer a unique opportunity to discover visions and exemplary projects.